 No, we need the FG in time for the deadline given.
 You do not need to submit anything from Student Finance along with the FG.
-We're happy for you to use the Student Finance calculators to work out what you think you're entitled to and for you to use this figure.
+We're happy for you to use the Student Finance and Cambridge Bursary calculators to work out what you think you're entitled to and for you to use this figure.
 Please do let us know if your entitlement ends up being different to what you put on the FG.

 How do I apply to Student Finance?